bio

 While in college, Eric started sketch comedy group The Other Other Guys.
 After graduation, they moved to Chicago and quickly rose the ranks of the city’s famous underground comedy scene, selling out Chicago sketch festivals and late-night shows at Improv Olympic.
 The Other Other Guys were invited to perform at Sketchfest New York, TBS Just For Laughs Festival, and on Tosh.0.

 In L.A., Eric developed the web-series (Erics Walk) and pilot (VDate) with BiteSize TV.
-He linked up with Producers Arthur Spivak (Just Shoot Me) and Bob Sumner (Def Comedy Jam) to develop Laff Mobb’s first feature film The F!@# Happened which went into production in 2018.
+He linked up with Producers Arthur Spivak (Just Shoot Me) and Bob Sumner (Def Comedy Jam) to develop Laff Mobb’s first feature film The F!@# Happened.
 Eric developed his Veep-meets-Game of Thrones pilot with Mason Novick (Juno, 500 Days of Summer).
 Working with director Chris Guerrero, Eric co-wrote the screenplay for the short film Car Stealers— an homage to the cult classic Repo Man.
 The two of them kickstarted the film for $30,000 and went on to win awards in Portland, Mississippi, and Toronto.